 “Karratha” is an Aboriginal word meaning “good” or “soft” country and is the name of the pastoral station on which the City now stands.
 The local government covers an area of 15,882 square kilometres and is the traditional country of the Ngarluma, Yaburara, Martuthunia and Yindjibarndi peoples, whose history dates back more than 30,000 years.
 It contains the Pastoral Stations Karratha, Mardie, Mt Welcome, Woodbrook, Warambie, Pyramid, Sherlock, Mallina and Cooya Pooya.

 The Pilbara region, and Karratha in particular, is dramatically beautiful, with rugged mountain ranges, jewel seas and incredible numbers of petroglyphs etched into the astonishing rock piles which occur within the City boundaries.
-Probably the most extraordinary collection of these occurs on the Burrup Peninsula, named Murujuga by Aboriginal people – which means a piece of the human anatomy which is sticking out – strangely, only visible in this way from the air.
+Probably the most extraordinary collection of these occurs on the Burrup Peninsula, named Murujuga by Aboriginal people – which means a piece of the human anatomy – the hip-bone – sticking out.

 Murujuga is now a National Park and contains broad valleys, huge rock piles, plateaux, beaches, streams, waterfalls and pools after rain.
 Murujuga juts out into the waters of the Indian Ocean and the Dampier Archipelago – a group of Islands named after the first known white man to explore the area – William Dampier, who first came in 1688.
 The islands too are rugged and beautiful and are a very much appreciated recreational area for the people of Karratha.

 Karratha residents love the outdoors and enjoy boating, water sports, camping, exploring and all sports.
-The town has been fortunate to have its own theatre since 1986 – the Walkington Theatre – and has a strong performing arts community.
-Karratha also has the nation’s biggest regional art award – the Cossack Art Awards where several hundred artists form all over Australia vie for over $100,000 of prise money.
+The town has been fortunate to have its own theatre since 1986 and has a strong performing arts community.
+Originally, the Walkington Theatre, the City opened its new award-winning Red Earth Arts Precinct in 2018.
+Karratha also has the nation’s biggest regional art award – the Cossack Art Awards where several hundred artists from all over Australia vie for over $100,000 of prize money.
 This is held in the beautiful old ghost town of Cossack.

 Being the oldest town in WA north of Geraldton, Roebourne also has a suite of gorgeous old buildings dating from the mid to late 19th century.
 The old Roebourne Gaol contains a range of artefacts and photographs from the towns early days and shows some of the unfortunate history of black-white relations in the area.